-I am a Postdoctoral Research Associate in Technology Enhanced Learning for GO-GN and ADMINS at the Institute of Educational Technology (IET).
-My PhD was part of the Open World Learning (OWL) programme based in the Centre for Research in Education and Educational Technology (CREET) at The Open University, where I had a fully-funded Leverhulme Trust Doctoral Scholarship.
-My research project is titled “An Investigation into the accessibility of Massive Open Online Courses (MOOCs)".
+I am a Research Associate in Technology Enhanced Learning at the Institute of Educational Technology (IET).
+In June 2019, I successfully passed my doctoral viva.
+My PhD is part of the Open World Learning programme based at The Open University, where I had a fully funded Leverhulme Trust Doctoral Scholarship.
+My research project was titled “An Investigation into the accessibility of MOOCs".
 During my PhD, I have investigated tools and approaches that may lead to more accessible MOOCs and raise awareness among the various stakeholders of accessibility challenges in this educational environment.
 I have designed and validated a four-component audit for improving the accessibility in MOOCs for disabled learners from an expert evaluation perspective.

-During his time at IET, Francisco has got teaching experience, he is currently an associate lecturer for the Faculty of STEM, School of Computing and Communications, at the module TM354 “Software Engineering”.
-In the past Francisco successfully supervised an end of degree project in Computer Science, and he is tutor for the Master in “Secondary Education, Professional Training and Language teaching” (HE teaching certificate) and the module “AccessMobile4All: Development of mobile apps for everyone”, all these posts are at the Department of Languages and Computer Systems, School of Computer Science, UNED.
+During his time at IET, he has got teaching experience, since 2019 he is an associate lecturer for the School of Computing and Communications, currently tutor at the modules TM354 “Software Engineering”, M269 “Algorithms, Data Structures and Computability” and TM470 “The computing and IT project”.
+He has been involved in the creation of the OU Microcredential in FutureLearn “Online teaching: accessibility and inclusive learning”.
+As well he is tutor for the Master in “Secondary Education, Professional Training and Language teaching” (HE teaching certificate) and the two modules on the development of accessible mobile apps, all these posts are at the School of Computer Science, UNED.

 - Fellow of the Higher Education Academy